-Below are five things that jobs seekers often do which unintentionally scare away potential employers –
+Here are five things that jobs seekers often do that can scare away potential employers:

 Resurrecting an outdated resume

-Most people job search only every few years, sometimes decades can pass before we are on the hunt again!
-So when the time comes to send out applications, we delve into the deepest darkest crypt in our computer and resurrect an old, outdate resume.
-Hiring trends changes, resume formatting preferences evolve; take the time to reinvent your resume so that it’ll catch the eye of hiring managers TODAY, not 10 years ago.
+Most people search for a new job only every few years, or sometimes decades can pass before we are on the hunt again!
+When the time comes to send out applications, we delve into the deepest darkest crypt in our computer and resurrect an old, outdated resume.
+Hiring trends change and resume formatting preferences evolve; take the time to reinvent your resume so that it’ll catch the eye of today’s hiring managers.

 Mysteriously showing up late to an interview

-Being late to an interview is a red flag, being late with zero explanation or forewarning is a BIG red flag.
-Don’t be a ghost when it comes to your interview times.
-There are many unexpected circumstances which can result in someone being late, but it’s courteous to ring ahead to let your interviewer know and explain the delay.
+Being late to an interview is a red flag, but being late with zero explanation or forewarning is worse.
+There are many unexpected circumstances that can result in someone being late, but it’s courteous to ring ahead to let your interviewer know and explain the delay.

 Answering questions like a zombie

-Employers are looking for enthusiasm and interest from potential new hires, so providing lifeless responses is a big turn off.
-Ditch the canned responses and provide tailored answers that show you’ve researched and prepared for the interview.
+Employers are looking for enthusiasm and interest from potential new hires, so providing lifeless responses won’t leave a good impression on the interviewer.
+Avoid generic answers and instead provide tailored answers that show you’ve researched and prepared for the interview.

 Having a frightening online presence

-Good luck to all you job seekers out there, and we hope your experience is more treat than trick!
+Good luck, and we hope your experience is more treat than trick!